Table Of Contents

 Remove the old grout to at least half the thickness of the tile.
 That is the general rule of thumb recommended by most tile professionals and grout manufacturers.

-For this example, I suggest using a grout saw or a multi-tool with a grout removal blade attached.
+For this example, I suggest using a grout saw or an oscillating multi-tool with a grout removal blade attached.
 Scratch out either the entirety of the grout or at least half the tile thickness.

 Make sure to remove all of the old grout from around the edges of the tile as it’ll be visible when you apply the new grout as dark colored patches of dirt.
 This will ruin the look of your new grout.